Silent books

 Silent Books are wordless picture books.

-The number of silent books has increased rapidly since 2012 when the International Board on Books for Young People (IBBY) launched its “ Silent Books, from the world to Lampedusa and back” project in response to the large numbers of refugees from the Middle East and Africa on the island of Lampedusa, Greece.
-The first part of the project was to provide books to local and refugee children, that could be read regardless of language.
-This created the first library on Lampedusa.
-The second part of the project was to create collections of silent books: over 100 books fro20 countries were collected from the IBBY National Sections: one set was deposited at the Palazzo della Esposizioni in Rome, another at the library in Lampedusa, and another was part of a travelling exhibition.
-Since then, IBBY has made new collections of silent books bi-annually.
+In 2012, the International Board on Books for Young People (IBBY) launched its Silent Books project in response to the large numbers of refugees from the Middle East and Africa on the island of Lampedusa, Italy.
+The first part of the project was to provide books to local and refugee children that could be read regardless of language.
+This led to the creation of the first library on Lampedusa.
+The second part of the project was to create collections of silent books.
+Over 100 books from 20 countries were collected from IBBY's national sections.
+One set was deposited at the Palazzo delle Esposizioni in Rome, another at the library in Lampedusa, and another as part of a travelling exhibition.
+Since then, IBBY has created new collections of silent books biennially.

-IBBY Italia has produced a guide for reading silent books "Ten Tips for reading silent books in a community that does not speak a common language".
-IBBY Sweden has produced a longer guide "Silent books, a handbook on wordless picture books packed with narrative power".
+IBBY Italia and IBBY Sweden have both produced guides for reading silent books.

-Silent books.
-Final destination Lampedusa - Collections
+Lampedusa collections

-Individual books are nominated by IBBY National Sections, and the collections are displayed at IBBY Congresses and at the annual Bologna Children's Book Fair.
+Individual books are nominated by IBBY's national sections, and the collections are displayed at IBBY congresses and at the annual Bologna Children's Book Fair.